khandmo/resume_projects/DESIGN.md

 ### Inputs and outputs

-> Briefly describe the inputs (map file) and outputs (to terminal).
-> If you write to log files, or log to stderr, describe that here.
-> Command-line arguments are not 'input'.

 #### Inputs

 Map, .txt file whose pathname is inputted in the command line, is assumed to be valid for our purposes